 Take the Accounts Receivable space, for instance.
 As an extremely niche, specific solution, it must address several challenges that large corporations cannot oversee.
 Although VC backed companies may attempt to solve these problems, they lack the integrity and know-how associated with boutique organizations.

-If you are looking to purchase a dishwasher, you don't go to "general" motors and ask them to build you one, you buy from an appliance specialist like Whirlpool.
+If you are looking to purchase a dishwasher, you don't go to "general" motors and ask them to build you one, you buy from an appliance specialist like one of our clients.
 So why look to large RPA companies when addressing your A/R needs?

 Achieving optimal A/R systems requires the automation and processing of chargebacks and deductions, along with returns processing and reconciliation.
 Many consultants and RPA companies do not have the knowledge necessary for delivering quick solutions.